Incubate-or-Intubate/realtime-datawarehousing/README.md

     ```bash
     terraform apply
     ```

-    > **Note:** *To see the inventory of what is created by this command, check out the configuration file [here](https://github.com/zacharydhamilton/realtime-datawarehousing/tree/main/terraform/gcp).*
+The `terraform apply` command prints the public IP addresses of the Postgres and Mysql instances it creates.
+You will need these values to configure your source connectors.
+Alternatively, you can locate the instances in your GCP account and get the details there.

-The Terraform configuration will create two outputs.
-These outputs are the public endpoints of the Postgres and Mysql instances that were created.
-Keep these handy as you will need them in the connector configuration steps.
+You also can use `terraform show` once a plan has been applied to see the result.

 </details>
 <br>

 <details>